lorieide/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 2. Minimize compliance management overhead by specified detailed compliance policies for applications and users.
 3. Follow the industry standard for data privacy and confidentially, with support for critical data protection regulations such as GDPR and HIPAA.

-Learn about our security, privacy and governance overview: [Security, governance and privacy built into Microsoft Graph Data Connect](https://devblogs.microsoft.com/microsoft365dev/security-governance-and-privacy-built-into-microsoft-graph-data-connect/)
+Learn about our security, governance, and privacy: [Security, governance and privacy built into Microsoft Graph Data Connect](https://devblogs.microsoft.com/microsoft365dev/security-governance-and-privacy-built-into-microsoft-graph-data-connect/)

 <!--- Read our detailed e-book about our out-of-the box capabilities: MGDC governance, security, privacy eBook_VFinal.pdf (link provided is SharePoint restricted)
 -->